katlamas/slides/networking.md

 - **Cost-effective**: VPNs eliminate the need for expensive leased lines by using the public internet securely.

 > [Source: Cisco VPN Overview](https://www.cisco.com)

 ---

+**<span class="lo three">1.2.</span>**
+## What a VPN does not do:

+-  **Provide complete anonymity**: Despite masking your IP address, a VPN doesn't guarantee complete anonymity .

+- **Ensure privacy if the VPN collects user data**: If a VPN provider collects user data, it could potentially compromise your privacy .

+- **Work in countries where VPNs are banned**: Using a VPN is illegal in some jurisdictions .

+---

+**<span class="lo three">1.2.</span>**
+## What a VPN does not do:

+-  **Protect against malware or phishing attacks**: VPNs don't shield users from malicious software or phishing attempts .

+-  **Allow bypassing restrictions in all cases**: Some online services still ban VPN users, preventing full access .

+- **Automatically enable security**: Users still need to exercise caution and use common sense when it comes to online safety .

+---